Loch Ness Campsite

-An 85km journey over 5 days starting in Fort William, paddling through the heart of Scotland including the world famous Loch Ness carrying all of our own equipment, camping in stunning wild locations before finishing in Inverness.
+An 85km journey over 5 days starting in Fort William, paddling through the heart of Scotland, including the world famous Loch Ness - carrying all of our own equipment and camping in stunning wild locations before finishing in Inverness.

 - Five Day Classic Canoe Trip

 - Professional & Highly Experienced Guides